Analyzing Latch (NASDAQ:LTCH) and Resideo Technologies (NYSE:REZI)

 |$1.45

-This is a summary of current ratings and price targets for Latch and Resideo Technologies, as provided by MarketBeat.
+This is a breakdown of current ratings and price targets for Latch and Resideo Technologies, as reported by MarketBeat.com.

 |Sell Ratings